Tag: blood sugar

 Grape Seed Extract for People with Diabetes, Part 2 – Invite Health Podcast, Episode 75

-In part 2, Jerry Hickey, Ph. discusses the number of things Grape Seed Extract can do for you if you have diabetes, including studies that show its benefit for blood pressure and vision health.
+This is Episode 2 of our Grape Seed Extract for People with Diabetes!
+If you missed Part 1, click here to listen now.
+In today’s episode, we will be discussing the number of things Grape Seed Extract can do for you if you have diabetes, including studies that show it to be beneficial for blood pressure and for vision health.

 Grape Seed Extract for People With Diabetes, Part 1 – Invite Health Podcast, Episode 74